 My project involved a lot of research and setting up individual interviews and focus groups with different managers and members of staff at Visit Scotland to understand their needs and current workplace situation.

-Since May this year I have interviews team members from Health and Safety, Learning and Development, the Diversity and Equality specialist, HR team members and more.
-It’s really opened my eyes to different roles and the various workplace dynamics and areas of a business which I hadn’t really considered before.
+Since May this year, I have interviewed team members from Health and Safety, Learning and Development, the Diversity and Equality specialist, HR team members and more.
+It’s opened my eyes to different roles and the various workplace dynamics and areas of a business which I hadn’t considered before.